Downsizing & Moving to Your New Home

 But, the contract with the auction company is signed by you.
 This allows you to have control over what is sold.
 And most importantly,

-Efficient, cost effective and better than a garage sale or a traditional auction house.
-You don’t pay for the labour to move all of your belongings that you are selling to another location.
+An Online Auction is efficient, cost effective and better than a garage saleor a traditional auction house.
+You will save money the labour costs to move all of your belongings that you are selling to another location.

 Still Feeling Overwhelmed?